General

 However, certain items, such as dishwashing gloves designed for specific purposes, are excluded from this regulation.

-At SERTİFİKE, we provide comprehensive consultancy services to determine the category of PPE products and ensure compliance with regulatory requirements.
+At SERTİFİKE, we provide services to determine the category of PPE products and ensure compliance with regulatory requirements.

 Is the CE Mark Mandatory for PPE Products?